-Against this political background, dealing with history in multi-perspective ways is hands-on and of utmost importance for our present democracies. [ˌɑːkɪˈpeləɡəʊ] is a transnational site-specific archival platform for public space in the post-Yugoslav space that brings together war document collections.
+Against this political background, dealing with history in multi-perspective ways is of utmost importance for our present democracies. [ˌɑːkɪˈpeləɡəʊ] is a transnational site-specific archival platform for public space in the post-Yugoslav space that brings together war document collections.
 Thirty years after the wars that led to and followed the break-up of Yugoslavia, many dedicated archival initiatives collectively offer a rich multi-perspective view of the recent history of the region.
 But they rarely come together and often struggle with repression in their respective local contexts.

 Traditional ways of engaging with history often ignore all available interactive media.
 This is where [ˌɑːkɪˈpeləɡəʊ] comes in, turning a smartphone into an easily accessible archaeological device independent of local political restrictions while bringing together a multitude of archival voices.
 Historical audio-visual documents tagged with GPS data will be available via an augmented reality (AR) app.
 Diverse archival holding can be made topographically and interactively accessible at places they are linked to and encountered in a low-threshold way.

 Exploring a multi-perspective view on the region's history through Augmented Reality